jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 3. Assign the task to yourself by adding `@:<Your Username>` after that.
 4. Finally, assign the task a high priority by typing `$high`.
 5. Click **SAVE**.
 Your new task will appear in the *Open* panel under *Recently Created*.

+[Creating a new task item][4]

 Your project now has a single work item: it's a task for you to update the app's default search topic, and it needs to be done soon.

+[A recently created work item][5]

 To get going:

 1. Click the **Status** icon on your task.
 2. Click **Start Working**.
 Your task will move from the *Open* panel to *In Progress*.